OnCloud125252/Discord-Bot-Template/README.md

 [![Deploy to Zeabur](https://zeabur.com/button.svg)](https://zeabur.com/templates/SKHTZA?referralCode=OnCloud125252)

+If you choose to deploy your bot on Zeabur, you will get the basic features included in this template.
+> **Please note that if you want to customize the bot, add your own commands, or explore advanced features, it is recommended to follow the "Manually Install" section.
+This will give you full control over the bot and allow you to tailor it according to your specific needs.**

+**Features included in this template:**
+- **ChatGPT**: This bot comes with a ChatGPT feature that can read chat history and remember users' Discord names, enhancing the interaction experience.
+- **Music Player**: Enjoy music playback with the built-in music player, providing entertainment to users in your Discord server.
+- **Tic Tac Toe**: A fun and classic game of Tic Tac Toe is included, adding a playful element to your bot.
+- **Auto-generated Help Command**: Help users navigate your bot's commands effortlessly with the auto-generated help command.
+- **Error Logging**: Keep track of any unexpected errors efficiently with the integrated error logging feature.

 # Manually install
 ## Requirements
 - **Node.js** (version 16 or higher)
 - **pnpm**
-    Note: pnpm is the recommended package manager, but npm can still be used.
+    > **pnpm is the recommended package manager, but npm can still be used.**
-    You can install pnpm using `npm install -g pnpm`.
-For more installation option please visit [pnpm document](https://pnpm.io/installation).
+    > **You can install pnpm using `npm install -g pnpm`.
+For more installation option please visit [pnpm document](https://pnpm.io/installation).**

 ## Installation
 1. Clone this repository